 The game, for being a downloadable title, takes forever to load.
 Literally.
 I could go wash my dog and my car, make and then eat a sandwich, and then come back to play.
 Ok, so maybe not ALL of those things, but I do feel like it’s an extreme amount of time for the game to load.
 I’ve played disc-based games that have taken shorter periods of time.
 It’s annoying sometimes, especially when you’re at the ready screen, sitting there looking at what you equip while the game slowly… oh so slowly loads.
 The other thing I’ve noticed are the random hiccups in the game.
 While it being an online game means lag can be expected from time to time, it generally runs smooth.
 Then suddenly BAM!
 A split second of intense lag that throws you around the map or you end up flying underneath everything.
 It’s an odd glitch that can pop up randomly and even affects the post-game somewhat.
 You’ll be watching your xp accumulate and suddenly the screen glitches back to the post-match results, or it locks up for a few on the map screen.
 These odd glitches can be a bit of an annoyance and in the middle of a fight they can easily mean death.

 But like I said, Hybrid is a really fun game.
 If you have a couple of friends, it’s a great way for a group to play and just have fun.
 Granted, they may feel like they’re playing a loading screen simulator with some action gameplay in between, that’s beyond point.
 When a good match is found, a difficult one that challenges you, it turns Hybrid into a great game that actually requires teamwork and some planning on player’s parts.
-That also means that it’s a great Summer of Arcade title for those that have the free time to get a group together.Note: The Hybrid review was written based on the Xbox 360 version of the game.
+That also means that it’s a great Summer of Arcade title for those that have the free time to get a group together.Note: Hybrid was reviewed on Xbox 360.
+A digital copy of the game was purchased by SelectButton.